revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

-In Java, we can define a class inside a class and they are called nested classes.
+In Java, we can define a class inside a class, and they are called nested classes.
 Any nested class which is non-static are known as inner class.

 </blockquote>